Accenture/openathon-2019-angular/lab-05/README.md

   }
 ```

-* We are going to get the parameter id from the URL and using our event service to get the especific event from the db.
+* We are going to get the parameter id from the URL and using our event service to get the specific event from the Database.

 event-details.component.ts
 ```javascript